 - Don’t throw away your wingtips.
 You may not use the wingtips in this recipe, but they are still worth keeping for later.
 Freeze the wingtips in a bag until you have enough to make chicken stock.

 - Fry in batches.
 Get the crispiest chicken wings by cooking them in small quantities.
-Trying to cook too many wings at once will lower the temperature of the oil and makes the chicken oily.
+Trying to cook too many wings at once will lower the oil temperature and make the chicken oily.
 Keep the fried chicken wings warm in a low oven and toss them in the sauce immediately before serving.

 - Go easy on the sauce.
-The goal is to coat the wings with the sauce evenly, not to drown them in it.
+The goal is to coat the wings evenly with the sauce, not to drown them in it.
 You can always serve extra sauce on the side for anyone who wants more.

 - Don’t forget the dips and sides.
-Buffalo wings can get a bit spicy, so remember to put out blue cheese or ranch dressing to help reduce the spicy level.
+Buffalo wings can get a bit spicy, so remember to have blue cheese or ranch dressing on hand to help reduce the heat.
 You may want to add cut celery or carrots for dipping as well.

 Love wings?
 Try These Recipes